 - Disinfect!
 Disinfect all surfaces, appliances, doorknobs, remotes, and other items in your home that are frequently touched.
 We will have a separate list of what to disinfect at the end.
 Make sure to use the right type of disinfectant for each surface.
 Look at the Environmental Protection Agency’s (EPA) list of approved disinfectant products.

 - Machine wash sofas, bedding, linen, drapes, and other similar surfaces with the appropriate cleaners and according to each item’s instructions.
 Bedding, towels, and other linens should be washed on the highest possible heat setting suitable for the material.
-This includes all towels, hand towels, dish towels, shower mats, blankets.
+This includes all towels, hand towels, dish towels, shower mats, and blankets.

 - Clean and disinfect laundry hampers.
 You may line hampers with disposable bags to avoid further contamination.